adamcobabe/mrv/doc/source/roadmap.rst

 v1.1.0
 ******
  * Dynamically generate code required to use MFnFunctions of wrapped Nodes natively with other wrapped nodes, workaround MScriptUtil and to make methods undoable in general cases.
 In v1.0.0, only a few methods have been prepared manually.
 According to some statistics, about 12% of all api methods need fixing, whereas ~500 could support automatic undo.
+ * Automated APIPatching - currently there are manual patches, but many classes need patches to get rid of MScriptUtil, or to support undo.
+These cannot be reached through objects though, hence the Apipatches needs to be applied similarly to wrapped methods used on objects.

  * Strengthen MRV as a framework, and make it even easier to create own tools and maya based programs on all platforms.